How much can you expect to make on your investments over the next 10 years?

-Just like last year’s edition, this post aims to answer the question of how much UK-based investors can expect from their investments over the next 10 years.
+Just like last year’s edition, this post aims to answer the question of what sorts of returns UK-based investors can expect over the next decade.

-As with last year’s post, I’ve collected 10-year equity return forecasts from as many sources as I could find, and adjusted them to be relevant for sterling-based investors.
+I’ve collected 10-year equity return forecasts from as many (reliable) sources as I could find – 16 in total – and adjusted them for sterling-based investors.

-Without further ado, the expected 10 year returns from each of the twelve sources are below.
-Returns are in sterling, are nominal (i.e. haven’t had inflation deducted), are as at 31st December 2020, and represent the returns for a global market-cap weighted portfolio.
+Without further ado, the expected 10 year returns are below.
+Returns are in sterling, are nominal (i.e. haven’t had inflation deducted), are as at 31st December 2021, and represent the returns for a global market-cap weighted portfolio.

-It’s always useful to think of expected returns in ranges (you never get “average” returns, especially in the equity markets), and helpfully four of the twelve sources included ranges around their return forecasts.
+It’s always useful to think of expected returns in ranges – you never get “average” returns, especially in the equity markets.
+Helpfully five of the sixteen sources included ranges around their return forecasts.
 I’ve included them in the chart below, taking the median of the forecast returns at each quartile.
-You can see the 5.1% median return for 2021 is the median from the previous chart.
+You can see the 4.9% median return for 2022 is the median from the previous chart.

-The median expected return stays exactly the same at 5.1%, with only slight upward revisions to the most extreme scenarios (5th and 95th percentiles), and a 1% upward revision to the 1st quartile expected return from 2.5% to 3.4%.
+The median expected return stays almost exactly the same at 4.9%, but with slight inward revisions at the tail ends (5th and 95th percentiles).

-With yields on global government bond funds standing at roughly 0.5%, that paints the following picture for varying levels of equity/bond allocations:
+With yields on UK government bond funds standing at just over 1%, that paints the following picture for varying levels of equity/bond allocations:

 Given the low expected returns for both equities and bonds (equities due to high valuations and bonds due to low yields), returns are lower across the board.

-Again, these are just estimates, but comparing this to much longer-term historic returns of around 6%-7% on a real basis (see later), the main takeaway is that investors should be tempering their expectations for what they can expect from the equity markets over the next decade.
+Again, these are just estimates, but comparing this to much longer-term historic returns of around 6%-7% on a real basis (see the ‘Long-term return expectations’ section below), the main takeaway is that investors should be tempering their expectations for what they can expect from the equity markets over the next decade.

-Digging in to regional exposure, all sources expected higher returns from Emerging Markets and Europe over the US (although this obviously comes with higher risk).
-High relative valuations in the US are likely to drag returns down for global investors.
+For those investors who want to tilt their portfolio to take advantage of lower valuations in specific regions, all sources expected higher returns from Emerging Markets and Europe over the US (although this obviously comes with higher risk).
+High relative valuations in the US are likely the main drag on returns for global investors.